marshellon/programming2-/README.md

 - aiohttp
 - Matplotlib v3.6 (or later)

-If one of these packages is missing, install it with.
+If one of these packages is missing, install it with <->:

 ` pip instal <package name>`